 - Substitute these brackets terms with your data.

-- Make sure that the logo will be under an SSL web address or it won’t work.
+- Ensure that the logo will be under an SSL web address, or it won’t work.

-- Check if your BIMI record is validated by using the BIMI inspector.
+- Check if your BIMI record is valid by using the BIMI inspector.

-A few pointers to help you with this step; the final tag (a= at the end) is optional, and for the Gmail, it doesn’t matter at the moment.
+Here are a few pointers to help you with this step; the final tag (a= at the end) is optional, and for Gmail, it doesn’t matter at the moment.
 That means you don’t need to activate a certificate to reach Gmail with your BIMI logo.

-If you must know what that little “a” tag stands for is to introduce the URL when the ESP can find your *.pem file.
-You can find a description on how to create a *.pem file within this link.
+If you must know what that little “a” tag stands for, introduce the URL when the ESP can find your *.pem file.
+You can find a description of creating a *.pem file within this link.
 But as mentioned, for the moment, to reach Gmail users, you don’t need one.